 Ordinary Philosophy is dedicated to philosophy in the public square and the history of ideas that change the world

-This forum for ideas is founded on the belief that philosophy is an eminently useful endeavor as well as a fascinating and beautiful one, that citizen philosophers and academic philosophers alike share in making it so, and that the legacy of human thought, short of the universe itself, is our most valuable resource.
+This forum for ideas is founded on the belief that philosophy is an eminently useful endeavor as well as a fascinating and beautiful one; that citizen philosophers and academic philosophers alike share in making it so; and that the legacy of human thought, short of the universe itself, is our most valuable resource.

 So why the name Ordinary Philosophy?

-Philosophy is an ordinary activity, something we do regularly whatever our education, background, or profession, from our homes, workplaces, studies, public spaces, and universities.
+Philosophy is also an ordinary activity, something we do regularly whatever our education, background, or profession, from our homes, workplaces, studies, public spaces, and universities.
 It’s applicable to ordinary life since it’s about solving the problems we all encounter in the quest to pursue a good, happy, and meaningful one.

 It’s about seeking answers to the ‘big questions’ we ask ourselves all the time: ‘What’s the right thing to do?’
 ‘What’s a meaningful life, and how can I make mine so?’
 ‘What’s the truth of the matter, what does truth mean anyway, and how do I know when I’ve found it?’
 ‘What does it mean to have rights?’
 ‘How did reality come to be as it is?’, and so on.

 It’s also just as much about the ordinary, day-to-day questions: ‘Should I take this job, and will it help fulfill my highest aspirations?’
-‘It is wrong to put my interests first this time, even if it will harm someone else?’
+‘It is wrong to put my interests first this time, even if it might harm someone else?’
 ‘What’s the difference between just talking about other people and malicious gossip?’
 ‘Why should I go out of my way to vote?’